 Each season, the CSA will determine the status of the exhibition match between the #10s.
 If the match is played, it may be best of three games.

 All line-ups will be posted for review on the Monday evening prior to a team’s championship weekend.
 Coaches have until 5:00 PM on Tuesday to protest a team line-up to the Tournament Director.
-The Tournament Director and Executive Committee will review all protests and make a decision on each one by Wednesday at noon and communicate the results to the impacted membership.
+The CSA Rules and Regulations Committee will review all protests and make a decision on each one by Wednesday at noon and communicate the results to the impacted membership.

 As a general rule, late changes will not be allowed, and players may not be added to the roster after the deadline.
 Any proposed late ladder changes (occurring past the posting deadline on that Monday) must be explained by the coach, reviewed by the CSA and approved before the start of the event.
 In the case of line-ups not being submitted on time, the last used line-up in an official intercollegiate CSA dual match will be the one used in the tournament by that team.